 in 1280 x 960 resolution

-Thin Lizzy were given the opportunity to at last court the elusive American market, touring with the big shots from Queen, but Lynott went ill and the group was dropped from the bill.
+Thin Lizzy were given the opportunity to at last court the elusive American market, opening for Rainbow in the States, but Lynott went ill and the group was dropped from the bill.
 With a solid album like Jailbreak behind them, it seemed the long-awaited commercial breakthrough in the US was about to come true – yet exhaustion, stress and one relentless schedule took their toll on the front-man’s health.
 As for the following record, Lynott tried his best to improve the song-writing, not exactly willing to make a sequel of the preceding, successful attempt, but sticking to a similar bluesy rock formula, as well as welcoming a bigger dose of melodious sensitivity and alternative, backing instruments.
 It’s 1976, punk was about to explode and the old British rock ways were being now derided – though Lizzy didn’t consider for a single second to give up on their old-school blues roots.

 Lynott is getting influences from everywhere, which may be the result of listening to radio stations whilst touring the States for hours.
 Lizzy actually sounds here much more American than ever, obeying such traditional, poppy and melodious blues ideals with a growing inclination for ballady stuff.
 The proudly Irish, Celtic folklore and fantasy is now withdrawing from its position, in favor of an unashamedly commercial, tender AOR edge, which points to a different direction.
 The sonic clarity and intensity on Jailbreak has vanished, now that Lynott’s writing is going soft, eluding the composure and tightness on the above-mentioned previous effort.
 They seem to put bigger attention on the external arranging of the music, concerning those unexpected instrument textures, that certainly give the songs so much atmosphere and color, but neither integrally contribute to make the structures stronger, nor set the context/feel of the music, rather being just an expendable addition.
 Lynott’s is also punctuating the melodious side of things emphatically – thank God Robbo persuaded him to go for a much faster tempo on “Don’t Believe A Word”, which was originally intended to be a dull, bluesy ballad.
 Now calmer, inoffensive guitar lines, enthusiastically polished and neat are taking over, omitting the fiery vivacity on “Warriors” or “Emerald”, with the band not relying that much on riffs only, but boosting-up the assertive melodies.
 From cocky funk and orchestral, cabaret love songs, to agitated, straight-up boogie rock and Eastern sounds, Johnny The Fox presents the most varied song-list Lizzy ever conceived, but more sonically comprehensive doesn’t mean musically stronger in this case, as the continuity and equanimity of the songs is being affected by Lynott’s divergent ideas, for sure.